bluebanquise/community/roles/drbd/README.md

 This role deploy a basic DRBD cluster to share storage between multiple nodes.
 Main target is to be combined with high availability role.

+Note: This role is for now considered experimental and should be used with care in production environment.

 ## Instructions

 To allow role to find needed packages, you need to add elrepo repositories on